 We found that the optimum age range for female mice is 2-5 months.
 We indicated that anesthesia with isoflurane may result in reduced motility and additional washes may be necessary to prevent this isoflurane-induced complication.
 Alternatively, one can use carbon dioxide to euthanize mice.
-If difficulties during dissection, focus on landmarks such as the urinary bladder.
+If difficulties arise during dissection, focus on landmarks, such as the urinary bladder, may help.
 To quantify the obtained motility data, we used MATLAB software.
 The major problem with motion tracking in MATLAB was that the tracker was unable to properly locate the horns when they moved near the wall of the Petri dish.
 Adobe Premier Element was used to clip the video footage and to reduce the size of video files.
 Although it is an outstanding software package, it may not always be available in a typical laboratory setting.
 An alternative option may be to use the free motion tracking module of ImageJ software or even simple manual assessment of images taken with identical intervals and comparing the position of the uterine horns on a segmentation grid.
-Figure 2 shows an example of simple assessment of the spontaneous uterine motility includes a comparison of reproductive tract movements within a 15 s interval.
+Figure 2 shows an example of simple assessment of the spontaneous uterine motility and includes a comparison of reproductive tract movements within a 15 s interval.

-No simple method assessing uterine motility in a Petri setting has been reported thus far.
+No simple method assessing uterine motility in a Petri dish setting has been reported thus far.
 Ultrasound and intrauterine pressure sensors can be used to monitor human uterus contractility14.
 However, it is difficult to study underlying mechanisms in the intact human uterus.
-Therefore, animal models for investigating spontaneous uterine contractility important.
+Therefore, the use of animal models for investigating spontaneous uterine contractility is important.
 The female reproductive tract exhibits spontaneous myometrial contractions that are critical for a woman’s well-being, including her fertility and labor15.
 These contractions can be visualized as endometrial waves during an ultrasound examination.
 However, during menstruation, over contractility of the uterus can create discomfort and lead to dysmenorrhea, or menstrual cramps.
-To help relieve some symptoms of dysmenorrhea, new uterine smooth muscle are needed.
+To help relieve some symptoms of dysmenorrhea, new drugs targeted at relaxing uterine smooth muscles are needed.
 Our simple method provides a way for assessing the effects of various compounds on uterine contractility.

 In this study, we used our easy Petri dish model to confirm the effectiveness of epinephrine, a uterine relaxant hormone12, to prevent spontaneous uterine motility of isolated mouse reproductive tracts.
 Our method may also be used for testing such compounds that may increase the contractility of the uterus.
-Importantly, method might have potential to be upgraded for throughput drug screening using a six-well plate format.
-Thus, the method we present here may have capability to be optimized for industrial scale screening procedures.
+Importantly, this method might have the potential to be upgraded for throughput drug screening using a six-well plate format.
+Thus, the method we present here may have the capability to be optimized for industrial scale screening procedures.
 We did not attempt to perform similar experiments in larger rodents, but we expect that similar spontaneous motility will be present in isolated rat uteri.
 The larger reproductive tract of rats may exhibit more pronounced uterine motility.
 We found that pregnant mouse uteri may also be assessed using this ex vivo uterine motility Petri dish model.
 As expected, the spontaneous motility of the pregnant uterus was reduced because it is in a quiescent state.
 However, increased weight added by the fetal tissue may also contribute to motility obstruction.
 It may still be beneficial to further explore the suitability of this entire reproductive tract model to assess the effect of tocolytic (relaxant) or uterotonic (stimulant) compounds in the context of pregnancy and labor.
-Thus, here we presented an easy ex vivo model for assessing the spontaneous motility of intact reproductive tract.
-This be adopted for drug screening and be utilized for novel drug discovery.
+Thus, here we presented an easy ex vivo model for assessing the spontaneous motility of the intact reproductive tract.
+This approach may be adopted for drug screening and be utilized for novel drug discovery.

 ACKNOWLEDGMENTS: